-You will have a crime analysis paper assignment as well as a crime journal project, both of which are detailed in a separate handout available on Blackboard.
+You will have two paper assignments as well as a research based presentation project, both of which are detailed in a separate handout available on the Blackboard website for this course.
 These handouts are currently available and will remain so for the entire semester.
 Each of these assignments is worth 100 points (200 points total).